 So, while our SimpliCam’s max-720p output is a considerable step down from several other cameras we’ve tested with higher resolution (1080p is the most common), the only big difference we observed was how much we could zoom in on specific images.
 That, in our view, can only be accomplished in 1080p or higher.
 Otherwise, we’d just be looking at a blurry, indecipherable object.

 SimpliCam has Two-Way Talk, which is a standard feature in security cameras but for good reason: it’s really helpful in a crisis!
-SimpliCam’s Two-Way Talk did a great job scaring away a critter or two in our tests, and while we’re not sure they know what “Get outta here!” means, we can definitely say they haven’t come back yet!
+SimpliCam’s Two-Way Talk did a great job scaring away a critter or two in our tests, and the audio handled similarly to the Ring Stick Up Cam in our tests.
+In other words, it wasn’t a crystal-clear connection, but it definitely accomplished the task.

 After bestowing such high praise on the clear daytime images we saw on our SimpliCam earlier, we had similar expectations when night fell.

 Sadly, SimpliCam fell short in this department.
-But we do understand why, for the most part.
+But we do understand why, generally speaking.

-First of all, the camera does not have any lights on it.
+First of all, the camera doesn’t have any lights on it.
 That’s one of those crucial things you need to, you know, see.

 So if you don’t already have a solid lighting source beaming into wherever you’ve placed your camera, you’re not going to see much beyond a certain point.